damiVongola/Lab-6/README.md

 Classification with SVM's (100 marks)
   - Download the Iris dataset from sklearn
     - Prepare data
-      - Split your data into a training and test set
+      - Split your data into a training and test set using train_test_split from sklearn and set stratify=y
-      - Feature scale your data
       - You will be grabbing 2 features from the dataset (You can use any of the feature selection methods you learnt in class)
          - Hint: I used chi-square feature selection because it is easy, fast and gave the same results as recursive feature elimination in previous labs
          - Show which features were selected
+      - Use StandardScaler to feature scale your data (If you are using chi-squared, you will want to do this after you have selected your features)
     - Train svm's on the chosen features with the following parameters.
        - kernel="linear", C=1.0
           - Calculate the accuracy and hinge loss on the training set
           - Calculate the accuracy and hinge loss on the testing set
           - Plot the decision boundary with each point colored with its groundtruth class in 2D
             - encircle your support vectors
+          - Visualize a hyperplane in 3d
             - Plot the decision boundary with each point colored with its groundtruth class in 3D
+              - You will be grabbing the first 3 features from the dataset
+              - You will have to make the problem a binary classifiation problem
+                - This will be done by grabbing Only labels with 0 or 1.
+We will be completely ignoring class 2
+              - Split the data into a training and testing dataset using train_test_split from sklearn and set stratify=y (In this case remember y is your binary version of y which has only 2 labels 0 and 1)
+                - Refit the model with the binary classification training data
+                  - Use the same parameters for this section. i.e: kernel="linear", C=1.0
+                - Plot 3D graph using binary training data with hyperplane separating the 2 points
+                - Plot 3D graph using binary training data with hyperplane separating the 2 points
        - kernel="linear", C=100000
           - Calculate the accuracy and hinge loss on the training set
           - Calculate the accuracy and hinge loss on the testing set
           - Plot the decision boundary with each point colored with its groundtruth class in 2D
             - encircle your support vectors
+          - Visualize a hyperplane in 3d
             - Plot the decision boundary with each point colored with its groundtruth class in 3D
+              - You will be grabbing the first 3 features from the dataset
+              - You will have to make the problem a binary classifiation problem
+                - This will be done by grabbing Only labels with 0 or 1.
+We will be completely ignoring class 2
+              - Split the data into a training and testing dataset using train_test_split from sklearn and set stratify=y (In this case remember y is your binary version of y which has only 2 labels 0 and 1)
+                - Refit the model with the binary classification training data
+                  - Use the same parameters for this section. i.e: kernel="linear", C=1.0
+                - Plot 3D graph using binary training data with hyperplane separating the 2 points
+                - Plot 3D graph using binary training data with hyperplane separating the 2 points
        - kernel="linear", C=0.0001
           - Calculate the accuracy and hinge loss on the training set
           - Calculate the accuracy and hinge loss on the testing set
           - Plot the decision boundary with each point colored with its groundtruth class in 2D
             - encircle your support vectors
+          - Visualize a hyperplane in 3d
             - Plot the decision boundary with each point colored with its groundtruth class in 3D
+              - You will be grabbing the first 3 features from the dataset
+              - You will have to make the problem a binary classifiation problem
+                - This will be done by grabbing Only labels with 0 or 1.
+We will be completely ignoring class 2
+              - Split the data into a training and testing dataset using train_test_split from sklearn and set stratify=y (In this case remember y is your binary version of y which has only 2 labels 0 and 1)
+                - Refit the model with the binary classification training data
+                  - Use the same parameters for this section. i.e: kernel="linear", C=1.0
+                - Plot 3D graph using binary training data with hyperplane separating the 2 points
+                - Plot 3D graph using binary training data with hyperplane separating the 2 points
-      - kernel="poly", degree=2, coef0=0
+      - kernel="poly", degree=2
           - Calculate the accuracy and hinge loss on the training set
           - Calculate the accuracy and hinge loss on the testing set
           - Plot the decision boundary with each point colored with its groundtruth class in 2D
             - encircle your support vectors
-      - kernel="poly", degree=2, coef0=1
-          - Calculate the accuracy and hinge loss on the training set
-          - Calculate the accuracy and hinge loss on the testing set
-          - Plot the decision boundary with each point colored with its groundtruth class in 2D
-            - encircle your support vectors
-      - kernel="poly", degree=3, coef0=1
+      - kernel="poly", degree=3
           - Calculate the accuracy and hinge loss on the training set
           - Calculate the accuracy and hinge loss on the testing set
           - Plot the decision boundary with each point colored with its groundtruth class in 2D